 With tariffs set to descend on many types of electronics on December 15, it's worth keeping an eye out for good deals during Columbus Day.
 If you see a good electronics deal on the holiday, don't wait until later to buy.
 While Black Friday will theoretically have the best deals, they might also sell out faster due to high demand.

 You could have better luck shopping before and a few days after the holiday, though.
 In 2018, a few days post-Columbus Day, we saw sellers on eBay take up to 40% off a variety of cell phones.
 Looking for a new TV?
 Last year Dell Home offered a Vizio 65" 4K smart set — along with a $150 gift card — for only $700.
 We also saw first-generation Apple AirPods drop to just $126, which was the lowest price we'd seen for a new pair.
 Plus, Bose QuietComfort headphones went for just $249.

 Columbus Day Sales Are Disappearing

-Readers, will you be shopping the Columbus Day sales?
-Or are you planning to wait for Black Friday instead?
+Readers, what products will you be shopping for during Indigenous Peoples Day and Columbus Day sales?
 Let us know in the comments below!